cbodden/dh-dyndns/README.md

 ====

 This script uses your dreamhost api key (assuming it has dns access), to
-<br>either check, delete, list, or update your ip address for a give record
+<br>either check, delete, list, or update your ip address for a given record
 <br>in dreamhost.
 Makes dynamic dns possible with dreamhost except for the
 <br>four hour time to live (ttl).
 If you need a faster dynamic dns service,
 <br>try DynDNS.